-One of the most basic forms of betting on sports is when you place a moneyline bet.
-Here we will answer the question as to what is a moneyline bet and provide examples of this type of wagering.
+Betting the moneyline is the most basic wager you can make when betting on sports.
+Here we will answer the question as to what is a moneyline bet.
+The sports betting experts at TheLines will also provide examples of this type of sports betting.

 This is different from spread betting, which uses a handicap to theoretically level the odds on both sides.
 All the bettor’s selection must do is win and the moneyline bet pays out.

-While a moneyline bet remains the simplest sort of wager in theory, there are still some intricacies involved.
-Ready to bet on the moneyline?
-Check out moneyline odds for today’s games below.
+The moneyline bet remains the simplest sort of wager in theory, but there are still some intricacies involved.
+View moneyline odds for upcoming NFL games and find more information on how to place an ML wager below.

 A moneyline bet simply wagers that one team or player will defeat another.
 Bettors also wager on the moneyline when they bet on an individual athlete, like a tennis player, to win their match.
 When it comes to ML betting on sports, you simply pick a side to win.